 - People food (aside from raw vegetables)

-- Fruits (too high in sugar for training - best as an occasional treat in low quantities)
+- Fruits (too high in sugar for training - best as an occasional treat)

 - Iceberg lettuce - Not much nutritional value for guinea pigs

 List # 2: Ideal for Occasional Training Sessions

 These foods are ideal for occasional short training sessions, or rotated with other veggies.
 I wouldn't use them frequently as one of your every day, go-to training treats, but if you temporarily run out of your regular veggies or if your piggy really loves them, they can be used here and there.

 - Butterhead (aka Boston) lettuce

 List # 3: Ideal for Regular Training Sessions

 These foods are great for training on a consistent basis, and are safe and happily consumed by guinea pigs on a daily or every other day schedule.
 It is best to choose at least 2-3 of these treats and switch between them to add greater variety to your guinea pig's diet.

 - Romaine lettuce (particularly the greenest, leafiest parts - they have the most nutrients and tastiest to the guinea pigs)